-From May to early July, anglers often come out to fish in this active lake, which contains several types of fish including slab crappie, muskie, and walleye.
-Ice fish are also obtained at this lake in December.
-Needing a boat?
-No worries, Cut Foot Sioux Lake has easy access to not only boat rentals, but also lodging nearby!
+From May to early July is an especially active time on Cut Foot Sioux, with anglers chasing slab crappie, muskie, and walleye.
+Ice fishing is also available on this lake in December.
+Need a boat?
+Cut Foot Sioux Resort has easy access to boat rentals and lodging nearby!

-Tourists come by the hundreds to this 101-acre lake.
-With its 9.5 foot depth, the lake offers several shore fishing locations for Anglers to choose from.
+Tourists come by the hundreds to this smaller 101-acre lake.
+With its 9.5-foot depth, the lake offers several shore fishing locations for Anglers to choose from.

-Housing several types of fish including bass, bluegill, pumpkinseed fish, and northern pike, fishermen will not be disappointed.
-Aside from fishing, canoes and paddle boats are also encouraged to venture on Snelling Lake.
+Housing several types of fish, including bass, bluegill, pumpkinseed, and northern pike, fishermen will not be disappointed.
+Aside from fishing, canoes and paddleboats are also encouraged to venture on Snelling Lake.

-At this lake, expect to catch 15 to 20 inch fishes!
+At this lake, expect to catch a variety of 15 to 20-inch walleye!
 Fishermen often report that this lake never disappoints them when they visit.

-The lake is the one of the highest valued destinations in Minnesota.
-Rainy Lake offers not only several types of fishes not limited to crappie galore, northern pike, smallmouth bass, and walleye, it too has a beautiful display of bays, reefs and islands surrounding the area.
+This lake is one of the highest valued destinations in Minnesota.
+Rainy Lake offers several types of fish not limited to crappie galore, northern pike, smallmouth bass, and walleye.
+It also has a beautiful display of bays, reefs, and islands surrounding the area.

-Aside from fishing, you can go on guided fishing tours, rent boats, and lodge at resorts nearby that have more activities for you and the entire family to enjoy on shore.
+Aside from fishing on Rainy Lake, you can go on guided fishing tours, rent boats, and lodge at resorts nearby that have more activities for you and the entire family to enjoy onshore.

-Otter Trail Lake is the best walleye fishing location in Minnesota.
-The mass of acres, 13,725-acres to be exact, is surrounded by beautifully developed shorelines.
+Otter Tail Lake is often claimed to be the best walleye fishing destination in Minnesota.
+The lake has 13,725-acres of water surrounded by beautiful shorelines.

-Anglers of all ages and experiences come to this lake throughout the year.
-They do not leave empty handed after fishing at this lake for a day or weekend, especially from May to the middle of June, the prime season to capture their desired fish at this lake!
+Anglers of all ages and experiences come to Otter Tail Lake throughout the year.
+They do not leave empty-handed after fishing at this lake for a day or weekend, especially from May to the middle of June, the prime season to capture their desired fish at this lake!

 Annie Battle Lake is also known as the “heritage fishery” lake by several fishermen because of its seclusion, serenity, and its abundance of offerings.
 Located in Glendalough State Park, this lake is home to an array of fish.

-It houses bluegill, northern pike, largemouth bass, and walleye, all attracting fishers to visit throughout the season.
-Camping and lodging nearby are two staples visitors and fishermen often partake in when visiting this lake.
+Annie Battle Lake houses bluegill, northern pike, largemouth bass, and walleye, all attracting fishers to visit throughout the season.
+When visiting this lake, the camping and lodging nearby are two staples visitors and fishermen often partake in.

-At 1,392-acres Spider Lake has a clear division with its shoreline.
-Visitors and fishermen note its attraction that the lake offers them due to this clear division between the lake and its shoreline.
+At 1,392-acres, Spider Lake in Itasca county has a clear division with its shoreline.
+Visitors and fishermen note the attraction that the lake offers them due to this clear division between the lake and its shoreline.

-It is the perfect reason to visit, located in the Chippewa National Forest which also offers its own abundance of natural sights.
-Those who fish for bluegill, crappie, perch, muskie, northern pinke, largemouth bass, and smallmouth bass will not be disappointed when they venture out to this lake.
+It is the perfect reason to visit, located in the Chippewa National Forest, which offers its own abundance of natural sights.
+Those who fish for bluegill, crappie, perch, muskie, northern pike, largemouth bass, and smallmouth bass will not be disappointed when they venture out to Spider Lake.

 The 918-acre Lake Andrew offers the best day fishing location option for visitors.
-Although the size of the lake may be small to some, it offers a grave amount of options of fish for fishers such as: bass, black crappie, bluegill, panfish, perch, northern pike, and walleye.
+Although the lake’s size may be small to some, it offers a great number of fishing options, such as bass, black crappie, bluegill, panfish, perch, northern pike, and walleye.

-Once the fishing day is concluded and it is time to take a break from the lake, there are several resorts and more attractions located on the shoreline.
+Once the fishing day is concluded, and it is time to take a break from the lake, several resorts and attractions are located on the shoreline of Lake Andrew.

-In the northeastern region lies Shagawa Lake, a lake filled with forested and unforgettable views.
-The depth is grave going as far down as 48 feet, offering several types of fish to catch like northern pikes, rock bass, smallmouth bass, and walleys.
-Shagawa Lake gives fishermen a positively fulfilled fishing experience.
+In northeastern MN lies Shagawa Lake, a lake filled with forested and unforgettable views.
+With a max depth of 48 feet, this cool water offers several types of fish to catch like northern pike, rock bass, smallmouth bass, and walleye.
+Shagawa Lake gives fishermen a wide variety of fishing opportunities.

-Meeting the Canadian border, Lake Kabetogama contains a variety of wildlife both in and out of its waters.
-The lake and its surrounding area has something for everybody.
+At the Canadian border, Lake Kabetogama contains a variety of wildlife both in and out of its waters.
+The lake and its surrounding area have something for everybody.

-It offers not only fishing, but it too offers canoeing, kayaking, motor boating, and more.
-It is a popular destination not only for fishermen, but for non-fishermen as well, attributing its success to the on and offshore views surrounding the Voyageurs National Park.
+It offers not only fishing but also canoeing, kayaking, motor boating, and more.
+It is a popular destination not only for fishermen but for non-fishermen as well, attributing its success to the on and offshore views surrounding the Voyageurs National Park.

 Lake Vermilion has numbers that any fishermen would love.
 It comes in at a grand total of 1,200 miles of shoreline, 40,000 acres of water, and 635 islands!

-This lake in Minnesota is the lake that captures not only the eyes, but the heart, and fishing soul in full.
-Fishermen have caught bass, black crappie, brown bullhead, bluegill, golden shiner, pumpkinseed, white sucker, and more.
+This Minnesota lake captures not only the eyes but also the heart and soul of fishing.
+Fishermen have caught bass, black crappie, brown bullhead, bluegill, golden shiner, pumpkinseed, white sucker, and more on Lake Vermillion.
 This is the lake to see as it is a popular destination amongst fishermen!
-The outdoors has to be seen to be believed.